WordPress/gutenberg/docs/contributors/repository-management.md

 Here are some labels you might commonly see:

+- [Good First Issue](https://github.com/WordPress/gutenberg/labels/Good%20First%20Issue) - Issues identified as good for new contributors to work on.
+Comment to note that you intend to work on the issue and reference the issue number in the pull request you submit.
+- [Good First Review](https://github.com/WordPress/gutenberg/labels/Good%20First%20Review) - Pull requests identified as good for new contributors who are interested in doing code reviews.
 - [Needs Accessibility Feedback](https://github.com/WordPress/gutenberg/labels/Accessibility) - Changes that impact accessibility and need corresponding review (e.g. markup changes).
 - [Needs Design Feedback](https://github.com/WordPress/gutenberg/labels/Needs%20Design%20Feedback) - Changes that modify the design or user experience in some way and need sign-off.
 - [[Type] Bug](https://github.com/WordPress/gutenberg/labels/%5BType%5D%20Bug) - An existing feature is broken in some way.